 5. Defining interaction availability of the functions

-For this we use numerical indicators:
+For this, we use numerical indicators:

 ‘0’ - fully available to any user for interaction.

 ‘1’ - available for limited interaction.
 At this stage, it does not matter what the limitation is.
-The important point is that some limitation exists, and it will have to be dealt with in detail during system design.
+The important point is that some limitation exists, and they will have to be dealt with in detail during system design.

 The status of objects may change.
 A vacancy may be open or archived, but closed vacancies will remain available for viewing.
 In a graphic presentation, all the interconnected objects of an inactive vacancy will look the same as before, but ‘viewing’ will be the only interaction option left.
-The ‘respond’ and ‘add to favorites’ options will be gone.
+The ‘respond’ and ‘add to favourites’ options will be gone.